 In 2015, Mahmoud Abdelkader and Marshall Jones were approached by a number of fintech companies keen to find a way to secure sensitive data rapidly so they could fast-track PCI compliance audits and get to market quickly.
 Abdelkader and Jones met these aggressive deadlines and the results impressed not only the clients, but also their PCI auditors.

 A serial entrepreneur and a highly skilled engineer, Mahmoud is the heart and soul of VGS.
-Previously, he was CTO and co-founder of Balanced Payments (since acquired).
-Prior to that, Mahmoud designed automated product matching systems at Milo.com (acquired by eBay) and built high-frequency trading systems for Wachovia Securities, now a part of Wells Fargo.
-With experience ranging from Wall Street to early-stage startups, Mahmoud is passionate about democratizing data security.
-He started Very Good Security to make best-in-class security and compliance attainable for businesses of all sizes.
+Previously, CTO and co-founder at Balanced, designed automated product matching systems at Milo.com (acquired by eBay), and was building high-frequency trading systems for Wachovia Securities, a part of Wells Fargo.
+With a Wall Street experience and natural business instincts, Mahmoud has started Very Good Security with a determination to disrupt fintech and security industries.

-Marshall Jones is co-Founder and CTO of Very Good Security.
-He is a seasoned engineer who has built numerous products in the FinTech industry.
-Formerly VP of Engineering at Balanced Payments, a payment system for marketplaces, Marshall understands how to design successful engineering processes from the ground-up, build a scalable product infrastructure, and grow effective engineering teams.
+Marshall Jones is a co-founder and CTO of Very Good Security.
+He is a seasoned engineer who has built countless products in the fintech industry.
+Formerly VP of Engineering at Balanced, a payment system for marketplaces, Marshall knows all the ins and outs of setting up engineering processes from the ground up, building a scalable product infrastructure, and growing effective engineering teams.

 As both customers and auditors began referring Abdelkader and Jones’ team to more and more companies, Abdelkader and Jones began looking for ways to scale the business while also improving their security method.
 Was there a way to secure the data, take it out of scope of liability, and still allow it to be used and exchanged?
 There was.
 Their solution became Very Good Security, a new type of data security company with a revolutionary way for companies to secure data.